Brillante Virtuoso: 2011 incident

 Early on 6 July 2011, the ship was en route from Kerch, Ukraine, to Qingdao, China, with a cargo of fuel oil worth $100 million.
 Having transited the Suez Canal, and being approximately 20 nmi south west of Aden, she reported being under attack by Somali pirates with small arms and a rocket-propelled grenade which had started a fire in the accommodation block of the ship's superstructure, and that the crew were abandoning ship.
 The guided missile cruiser USS Philippine Sea, operating as part of the Combined Maritime Forces, responded and rescued the crew of 26, all Filipinos, but found no evidence of pirates.
 The ship's owners, Suez Fortune Investment Ltd., based in Greece, sent two tugboats from Aden to extinguish the fire and tow the vessel to safety.
 Subsequent surveys showed no signs of RPG damage or small arms fire penetration from outside, but evidence that AK-47s had been fired inside the ship.

 Initial investigations

 David Mockett, a British marine shipping surveyor and consultant, who was investigating the incident, was reported to have believed that the attack on Brillante Virtuoso was carried out by a criminal gang as part of an insurance fraud.
 Before he could act further, Mockett was killed by a car bomb in Yemen on 20 July 2011.

 In the years after the alleged attack the insurers of the ship expressed doubt that the incident was caused by Somali pirates.
 They noted discrepancies in the captain's handling of the ship in dangerous waters versus what was standard practice.

-Investigation of the ship also suggested a deliberate fire raising rather than due to use of weapons.
+Two years earlier, in 2009, a tanker Elli also beneficially owned by Marios Iliopoulos ran aground off the coast of Yemen following a fire.
+The chief engineer of the Elli was Nestor Tabares who was later the chief engineer of the Brillante Virtuoso.
+The two firms involved in the salvage of the Elli were the same two involved in the salvage of the Brillante Virtuoso.